-Use two-way messaging when you want to enable end users to reply to your message.
-Two-way messaging requires you to provision a short code or virtual mobile number (VMN) that can receive messages.
+Use two-way messaging when you expect end users to respond to your message.
+Two-way messages must be sent using a short code or virtual mobile number (VMN) that's able to receive messages.

 For a list of the countries where you can use two-way messaging, see SMS Global Coverage Map.

 Note: All messaging in the US and Canada is two-way, regardless of whether you wish to receive responses.
 This is a regulatory requirement; the industry in these regions require you to send messages from a provisioned, text-enabled number.

 A branded message is a message that contains your company logo in addition to the message text.
 The fact that end users can see your logo lets them instantly recognize who sent the message, making it more likely to be read.
 Similarly, your message is much more visible in the end user's message inbox, making it easier to find and reopen.

 To send branded messages your OpenMarket account must be configured with a campaign ID and you'll need to pass this in the message request.
 This tells our system to pass the request to RCS, which can determine which phone numbers are capable of receiving the branded message and which are SMS only.
 For details see Branded Messaging in What's New.